Dennis Bushyhead: Biography

-In November 1871 Bushyhead was elected as treasurer of the Cherokee nation and held the position for a full term of four years.
+In November 1871, Bushyhead was elected as treasurer of the Cherokee nation and held the position for a full term of four years.
 He was reelected to the post in 1875.

-In 1879 Bushyhead was elected as the Principal Chief of the Cherokee Nation.
+In 1879, Bushyhead was elected as the Principal Chief of the Cherokee Nation.
 He served from 1879 to 1887.
 During this period, in 1883 he vetoed a bill by the Cherokee Senate to exclude Cherokee Freedmen from sharing in the proceeds of additional compensation by the federal government for payment of the Cherokee Outlet.
 He reminded them of the terms of the 1866 treaty with the United States after the Civil War, by which Freedmen who remained in the Nation were to have full citizenship rights forever.
 The US authorized an additional $300,000 that year.
 The Cherokee National Council overrode Bushyhead's veto, setting up discrimination against the Freedmen that has haunted relations among tribal members into the 21st century.
 He also dealt with issues of railroad rights-of-way, land allotment under the Dawes Act, education, white intruders, tribal citizenship, and grazing rights.

 Family life

-On September 6, 1869, Bushyhead married a widow, Elizabeth Alabama Adair, née Schrimsher, from Fort Gibson.
-She was a daughter of John G. Scrimscher and his wife.
+On September 6, 1869, Bushyhead married a widow, Elizabeth Alabama Adair (née Schrimsher), from Fort Gibson.
 They had four children together: Jesse Crary (1870–1942), Mary Elizabeth (1873–1930), Sarah Catherine (1876–1908), and Dennis Bushyhead, Jr. (1880–1961).
-His wife died on October 30, 1882.
+Elizabeth Bushyhead died on October 30, 1882.

-On October 31, 1883, he married Eloise Perry Butler (1859–1940), a niece of a U.S. Senator.
+On October 31, 1883, Bushyhead married Eloise Perry Butler (1859–1940), a niece of a U.S. Senator.
 She helped raise the four young children from his first wife, and the couple had two children of their own: James Butler (1884–1965) and Frances Taylor Bushyhead (1887–1929).